raspberrypilearning/green-goals/en/step_2.md

 --- /task ---

-Finally, you need to stop the music playing when the **Main Panda** goes to the next backdrop.
+Finally, you need to stop the music playing when the **Main Panda** sprite goes to the next backdrop.

 --- task ---